Children should not be denied an education. It is among our basic human rights.

-This Ramadhan’s campaign asks #whocares.
+This Ramadan’s campaign, we’re asking ‘Who Cares? asks #whocares.
 Today we share the reflections of someone who does.
 Read and be inspired.

 That is what I wish for every refugee, but in today’s societies, the challenges are mounting.
 Since I am European, I play a part in Europe’s treatment of refugees, which is why I ended up in Greece in 2015.
 Since I am human, I play a part in how humanity responds to those in need of assistance around the world.

+Children should not be denied an education.
+It is among our basic human rights.
 Help us to give Syrian refugee children an education by donating to our cause to raise funds for a mobile education unit for those living in destitute refugee camps in Lebanon.
+Donate today.